Skip Navigation

 Point solutions have been a great way to enhance benefits and provide care for a targeted need.

-Large employers and plan sponsors have on average 9+ point solutions as part of their health and wellness benefits.
 But as point solution costs add up, the pressure increases to understand, and sometimes PROVE, the value.

 83% of large firms offer a program in at least one of these areas: smoking cessation, weight management, and behavioral or lifestyle coaching.